-That was that was one of the largest breweries in the UK, it actually merged with Watney’s unfortunately because that was the demise of the brewery because they launched a very bad beer, unfortunately, but it was it was a very big brewery.
+That was one of the largest breweries in the UK, it actually merged with Watney’s unfortunately because that was the demise of the brewery because they launched a very bad beer, unfortunately, but it was a very big brewery.
 It started in like 1800, I think, or 1780 roundabout.

 Nathaniel Schooler 18:44

 And they built that up until I don’t know the eighth largest, I think it was eventually before it before its demise.
 They had 2000 pubs on my mother’s side.
 And it was a big business you know.
 But the love of travelling it’s more than that.
 I mean, my dad, he came from America, he moved over here back in, back in what the 1960s.
 You know, so, and he drove around Italy in his car.
 And, you know, when he got married, he did that for his first wife, and, you know, so I think it’s just in my blood, like travelling is just, you know, got relatives all over the world.
 And it’s just like, I just love seeing new things, doing new things.
 It’s just a disease almost, you know, a bug.
 Really yeah.